dhemery/runtime-suite/README.md

 `RuntimeSuite` is designed to make it easy for you to write your own finders and filters, and to create suites that use them.

-This project will include a few basic finders and filters.
-These filters are ready to use:
+This project these finders and filters:

+ * `ClassesOnClasspath` finder: Finds all classes on the given classpath.
  * `ClassesInCategories` filter: Passes each class in any of the specified categories; rejects all other classes.
 (Done)
  * `ClassesNotInCategories` filter: Rejects each class in any of the specified categories; passes all other classes.
 (Done)

 I intend to write these finders and filters:

- * `ClassesOnTheClasspath`: Finds all test classes in the classpath.
-(Not yet implemented.)
  * `MethodsInCategories` filter: Passes each test method in any of the specified categories; rejects all other test methods.
 (Not yet implemented.)
  * `MethodsNotInCategories` filter: Rejects each test method in any of the specified categories; passes all other test methods.
 (Not yet implemented.)